strongbox/strongbox-docs/Cron-Tasks.md

 This task can periodically empty the trash.

-## Remove Time-stamped Maven Snapshot Artifacts
+## Remove Timestamped Maven Snapshot Artifacts

 This cron task can perform cleanups of time-stamped snapshot builds.